MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-tooltip-property.md

 # ToolTip Property
 > **Version**: _Available or changed with runtime version 1.0._

-Sets whether tooltips are provided for the given control, such as a field or action.
-The tooltip value is taken from the ToolTipML Property if this property is set.
+Sets the string used for the tooltip of an action, a field, a FactBox, or an activity button.

+In the client, tooltips appear when you point to the caption of the control.

 ## Applies to
 -   Page Label